omar-polo/amused/README.md

 # amused

 amused is a music player.
-It doesn't have any amazing functionalities built-in, on the contrary: it's quite minimal (a fancy word to say that does very little.)
+It doesn't have any amazing features built-in, on the contrary: it's quite minimal (a fancy word to say that does very little.)
 It composes well, or aims to do so, with other tools thought.

 The main feature is that audio decoding runs in a sandboxed process under `pledge("stdio recvfd audio")`.
 Oh, by the way, amused targets